-"spent significant time working with claimants to correct or redo the certification guestions.
-It often took a long time for the NYSDOL to review and approve those back certifications, which meant waiting on retroactive payments for an even longer period of time."90

-One LEP claimant who worked as a teaching assistant and in a nail salon described how even after she eventually got benefits (relying on her son and a non-profit organization for translation) she ran into problems with the certification process and could not obtain assistance from NYSDOL: "It's difficult even for people who speak English to understand this concept of UIB, PUA, or the benefit process.
-So, when I was trying to certify my weekly benefits, it kept saying that the employer's name and information does not match."91
+It often took a long time for the NYSDOL to review and approve those back certifications, which meant waiting on retroactive payments for an even longer period of time."
+90 she ran into problems with the certification process and could not obtain assistance from NYSDOL: "It's difficult even for people who speak English to understand this concept of UIB, PUA, or the benefit process.
+So, when I was trying to certify my weekly benefits, it kept saying that the employer's name and information does not match."
+91